uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 ### Native Mobile Development

-**Native mobile development** is development using tools specific to each platform (iOS, Android, etc.).
+**Native mobile development** is development using tools specifically made for each platform (iOS, Android, etc.).
 For example, native development of iOS apps use either Objective-C and Swift (created later on) as their native programming language, and Android apps require the use of either Java or Kotlin (also added later on). **Native apps**, or apps built using native development, are installed directly onto each mobile device.
 The way you can tell if an app is native is if it is downloaded from the platform's propriety distribution service, or "app store".
 For iOS, this is the App Store, and for Android, this is Google Play.

 At the beginning of mobile development, native development was the only way to create native apps for each platform.
 This is all fine and dandy, but this means that we have to learn *two separate languages/technologies* in order to develop both iOS and Android apps.
 On top of this, both of these apps have to be *written from scratch* each time. *And*, if I wanted to add my app onto the Windows phone ecosystem (I would never do this, but stick with me for demonstration purposes), I would have to learn *another* language/technology, because Windows apps are created using C/C++.
 All of this work I have to do to make sure everyone can use my app no matter what platform they're on is *way* over my pay grade!!
 Well actually, I'm not getting paid at all, but if I was, this would be above that.

 ![native development is pain](./images/native-pain.jpg)

 What if there existed some magic translation device that was able to take code we've written only *once* and have it translate to each platform's native code automatically, without us having to do any additional work?
 Then, we'd only have to learn one language/technology across all platforms.
-Wait... across all platforms... ~~a~~cross ~~all~~ platform~~s~~... cross-platorm!
+Wait... across all platforms... ~~a~~cross ~~all~~ platform~~s~~... cross-platform!

 ### Cross-Platform/Hybrid Mobile Development

-**Cross platform development** was created later on, and it was largely motivated by the previously mentioned pain point of having to learn separate language/technologies for each platform.
+**Cross-platform development** was created later on, and it was largely motivated by the previously mentioned pain point of having to learn separate language/technologies for each platform.
 Using cross-platform development, we're now able to build apps across multiple platforms *using one codebase*.
 Usually, but not all the time, cross-platform solutions involve a *hybrid* approach, where the development process is part-mobile, part-web.
 There are many cross-platform tools out there, and although they are implemented in different ways, they are all solutions to the same drawbacks behind native development. [**React Native**](https://reactnative.dev/), created by Facebook, is by far the current winner in terms of popularity, but other cross-platform tools you may have heard of are [**Ionic**](https://ionicframework.com/), [**Xamarin**](https://dotnet.microsoft.com/apps/xamarin) (backed by Microsoft), and [**Flutter**](https://flutter.dev/) (backed by Google).

 ### React Native

-Finally, we arrive at React Native - all this suspense was killing me! **React Native** is a cross-platform tool used to build *native* mobile apps JavaScript.
+Finally, we arrive at React Native - all this suspense was killing me! **React Native** is a cross-platform tool used to build *native* mobile apps using JavaScript.
 This distinction is important - React Native is able to still make native apps because what it does behind the scenes is translate the JavaScript code into the *native* code for the platform it is running on.
 For iOS, this is Objective-C, and for Android, this is Java.
-React Native is open-source and backed by Facebook, and it has a ton of community support, meaning you'll have an easier time finding support for any issues you may be running into.
+React Native is open-source and backed by Facebook, and it has a ton of community support, meaning you'll have an easier time finding answers for any issues you may be running into.
 For more information on React Native, feel free to checkout the official website [here](https://reactnative.dev/).

-Although React Native is a novel tool that fixes some issues with pure native development, there has to be pros and cons associated with using it, or else literally every mobile developer would be using React Native or some other cross-platform tool.
-First and foremost, of course, React Native is "learn once, write anywhere".
+Although React Native is a novel tool that fixes some issues with pure native development, there has to be pros and cons associated with using it, or else every mobile developer would be using React Native or some other cross-platform tool.
+For the pros, of course, React Native is "learn once, write anywhere".
 Due to its cross-platform nature, once you write JavaScript code for your app, it is able to be run anywhere after being translated into the relevant platform.
 As a result, it becomes faster to get your app off of its feet, and it's easier to build for multiple platforms.
-Finally, the JavaScript syntax has an (arguably) lower learning curve compared to languages like Swift and Java, so if you're starting as a complete beginner, this may be where to look.
+This makes it a desirable choice if you're a startup just getting started, or a developer just making apps for fun.
+The JavaScript syntax also has an (arguably) lower learning curve compared to languages like Swift and Java, so if you're starting as a complete beginner, this may be where to look.

 *But*, with every yin, there must be a yang.
 First and foremost, React Native apps have slightly worse performance compared to native apps written in native code, because React Native first has to take some time translating all of the JavaScript code. *Generally*, this performance decrease is not visible to the user of the mobile app, because it is very slight, but nonetheless it is still there.
 There are some restricted user interface (UI) capabilities when using React Native.
 For most use cases, React Native can handle UI fine.
-However, if your app becomes more and more intense in the UI it uses (i.e. animatioins, background stuff running all the time), the performance difference starts to show more clearly between React Native and native development.
+However, if your app becomes more and more intense in the UI it uses (i.e. animations, background stuff running all the time), the performance difference starts to show more clearly between React Native and native development.
 Additionally, because React Native acts as a layer above native development, it acts as an outsider tapping into iOS and Android.
 Because iOS and Android are very attentive to privacy, some capabilities cannot be accessed by React Native and are proprietary functions of the platforms themselves.
 For example, iOS has a platform-specific techology called [ARKit](https://developer.apple.com/augmented-reality/), which is a bunch of code that utilizes iPhone's AR sensors.
-If you foresee yourself making an app around something like this, then native app development might be the answer for you instead.
+React Native can't use this technology, so if you foresee yourself making an app around something like this, then native app development might be the answer for you instead.
 Additionally, if your app needs to use the camera, you will have to jump into writing native code to handle that, because iOS does not make that functionality available to React Native.
 Finally, React Native is dependent on Facebook.
 Although React Native is extremely popular now with amazing community support, so it's highly unlikely that Facebook will take it down out of nowhere, this risk is present nonetheless.
 Once React Native goes down, all projects done with React Native will no longer be supported, which is Not Very Cool™.
-If you're interested, this [Medium article](https://medium.com/mop-developers/mobile-app-development-react-native-vs-native-ios-android-49c5c168045b) highlights more in depth the tradeoffs between using React Native and native development.
+If you're interested, this [Medium article](https://medium.com/mop-developers/mobile-app-development-react-native-vs-native-ios-android-49c5c168045b) highlights more in depth the tradeoffs between React Native and native development.

 ## Creating Your Own React Native App

 Now, let's talk about how you can create your very own React Native app!
 There are two main ways of accomplishing this.
 One way is by using the React Native build tools directly.
-This, however, has a high learning curve, because it hides nothing from people of the complexity of React Native development, and it will probably be information overload for someone just getting started.
+This, however, has a high learning curve, because it hides nothing from people about the complexity of React Native development, and it will probably be information overload for someone just getting started.
 Because of this, we *strongly* recommend using Expo to work with React Native, because it only exposes to us what is immediately necessary for development, while Expo takes care of the nitty gritty for us behind the scenes.

 ### What is Expo?

 Expo is a set of tools and services built around React Native.
-It is an interface that provides us with many features provided to us right out of the box.
+It is an interface that provides us with many features right out of the box.
 Using Expo, all we have to do to create an app is run a few commands in the terminal, and Expo takes care of installing all of the necessary code and files we need to get started.

 For a comprehensive guide on how to install Expo + the necessary software, and how to create and run a React Native app afterwards, we highly recommend using the [Get Started](https://docs.expo.io/get-started/installation/) guide on the Expo website, and following at least the "Installation", "Create a new app", and "Errors and debugging" sections.

 ## Intro to JavaScript

 Now that we know from a high level what React Native is all about, let's begin dissecting it by learning more about what makes it all tick: JavaScript! **JavaScript**, as you may already know, is a programming language used primarily in web development.
-Most browsers have support for running in the browser, and React, the web development tool from which React Native is built off of, is written in and JavaScript.
-The goal of this workshop is to give you the fundamental necessities for writing React Native apps using JavaScript.
+Most browsers have support for running in the browser, and React, the web development tool from which React Native is built off of, is written in JavaScript.
+Because of this, the goal for the rest of the workshop is to teach you the necessary fundamentals for writing React Native apps using JavaScript.

 ### Console